-The executed agreement will be recorded, by the NFS in the appropriate public records of the parish where the property is located.
+The easement servitude will be recorded by the NFS in the appropriate public records of the parish where the property is located.
 A Certificate of Occupancy must be issued by a qualified building official to certify that the construction was properly completed.
 When the elevation or floodproofing work is completed, all structures must be covered by flood insurance in an amount at least equal to the costs of the floodproofing work or to the maximum limit of coverage made available with respect to the property, whichever is less.
-Upon completion of the elevation or floodproofing a professional land surveyor and verifying that the structure has been elevated to the required elevation.
+Completion of the elevation or floodproofing will be verified by a professional land surveyor.
 The final inspection checklist shall be signed by the local floodplain administrator/coordinator.
 Upon completion of the elevation or floodproofing of each structure, a Notice of Construction Completion is issued by USACE to the NFS.
+The

-The NFS is responsible for ensuring and maintaining compliance with any enforceable restrictions for the structure and property.
+NFS is responsible for ensuring and maintaining compliance with any enforceable restrictions for the structure and property.
 The property owner is required to operate and maintain the integrity of their specific nonstructural measures.